uk2804/Breast-Cancer-analysis-with-PySpark-and-MLLib/README.md

 ## Dataset

-* WBCD dataset is selected mainly for it is from a reliable source and is publicly available real-world breast cancer data set.
-This dataset contains tumor features acquired from a Digital image of breast Fine Needle Aspirates (DFNA).
+* WBCD dataset contains tumor features acquired from a Digital image of breast Fine Needle Aspirates (DFNA).

 * This is a labeled dataset with 32 tumor conditional attributes of 569 subjects, where the class label feature denoted the benign or malignant of breast cancer (357 benign and 212 malignant).

 * Every patient, important attributes of cell nuclei (noticeable in DFNA) are gathered: radius, texture, perimeter, area, smoothness, compactness, concavity, symmetry, concave points and fractal dimension.

 ## Experimental setup